 3. Redirect the foreign forest MPs to Loop-Back Address

-In each DMZ (untrusted) forest, we need to make adjustments in client machine’s host file to point the “blocked” MPs (which are located in another untrusted forest) at the loop-back address.
+In each DMZ (untrusted) forest, we need to make adjustments in the client machine’s host file to point the “blocked” MPs (which are located in another untrusted forest) at the loopback address.
 Immediately, the client will get failed to connect.
 This won’t stop SCCM 2012 MP rotation issue.

 However, it can reduce the client’s time to try contacting other blocked MPs.
 The host file changes can be achieved using Robert Marshall’s (MVP) SCCM SwitchMP.